tropup/tropup/README.md

 hi! please sign both my strawpages :-)

-- strawpage titled "**trlfe**" is for arts! send drawings or ask me questions there
+- strawpage titled "**trlfe**" is for, well... trife el oh el. i'd suggest only asking/drawing trife related stuff but if you don't that's alr.
-- strawpage titled "**thejock**" is minor information about me! there will still be a ask/drawing box but i prefer sending those on the **trife** strawpage as i will mostly reply to them there but either is ok!
+- strawpage titled "**thejock**" is minor information about me! there will be a ask/drawing box where you can ask or draw anything you please! be cautious as i won't be afraid to expose you. so be mindful of what you send